 31.4.2.1 Cost Allocation Principles

-Cost allocation for regulated transmission solutions to Reliability Needs shall be determined by the NYISO based upon the principle that beneficiaries should bear the cost responsibility.
-The specific cost allocation methodology, to be developed by the NYISO in consultation with the ESPWG, will incorporate the following elements:
+Cost allocation for regulated transmission solutions to Reliability Needs shall be determined by the ISO based upon the principle that beneficiaries should bear the cost responsibility.
+The specific cost allocation methodology, to be developed by the ISO in consultation with the ESPWG, will incorporate the following elements:

-31.4.2.1.1 The focus of the cost allocation methodology shall be on solutions to violations of specific Reliability Criteria.
+31.4.2.1.1 The focus of the cost allocation methodology shall be on solutions to Reliability Needs.

 31.4.2.1.2 Potential impacts unrelated to addressing the Reliability Needs shall not be considered for the purpose of cost allocation for regulated solutions.

-31.4.2.1.3 Primary beneficiaries shall initially be those Transmission Districts identified as contributing to the reliability violation.
+31.4.2.1.3 Primary beneficiaries shall initially be those Load Zones identified as contributing to the reliability violation.

 31.4.2.1.4 The cost allocation among primary beneficiaries shall be based upon their relative contribution to the need for the regulated solution.

-31.4.2.1.5 The NYISO will examine the development of specific cost allocation rules based on the nature of the reliability violation (e.g., thermal overload, voltage, stability, resource adequacy and short circuit).
+31.4.2.1.5 The ISO will examine the development of specific cost allocation rules based on the nature of the reliability violation (e.g., thermal overload, voltage, stability, resource adequacy and short circuit).

-31.4.2.1.6 Cost allocation among Transmission Districts shall recognize the terms of prior agreements among the Transmission Owners, if applicable.
+31.4.2.1.6 Cost allocation shall recognize the terms of prior agreements among the Transmission Owners, if applicable.

 31.4.2.1.7 Consideration should be given to the use of a materiality threshold for cost allocation purposes.